Peter Lovesey: Teaching and writing career

+Personal life and death

+The Loveseys had two children, a daughter Kathy and a son Phil.
+Kathy was born in 1960, pursued a career in banking and lives with her family in Greenwich, Connecticut.
+Phil writes crime novels like his father.
+He was born in 1963 and worked as an English teacher at Wolverhampton Grammar School until 2012.

+Lovesey died from pancreatic cancer at his home in Shrewsbury, on 10 April 2025, at the age of 88.

 Awards

-Peter Lovesey has won awards for his fiction, including Gold and Silver Daggers from the British Crime Writers' Association, the Cartier Diamond Dagger for Lifetime Achievement, the French Grand Prix de Littérature Policière and first place in the Mystery Writers of America's 50th Anniversary Short Story Contest.
+Peter Lovesey won awards for his fiction, including Gold and Silver Daggers from the British Crime Writers' Association, the Cartier Diamond Dagger for Lifetime Achievement, the French Grand Prix de Littérature Policière and first place in the Mystery Writers of America's 50th Anniversary Short Story Contest.
 In 2016, the UK's Detection Club published Motives for Murder (US: Crippen & Landru, UK: Sphere) to recognise Lovesey's 80th birthday.
 In 2019, he was recognised by the Bouchercon Convention in Dallas for Lifetime Achievement.